niyazovdaulet/niyazovdaulet/README.md

 ## About

-  - 💻 I started teaching myself iOS Development in 2020, during the pandemic
+  - 💻 I started teaching myself iOS Development in 2023
-  - ☕️ I'm a barista in the mornings and build projects/code in the evenings
+  - ☕️ I'm a customer service agent in the mornings and build projects/code in the evenings
-  - 🖌️ I'm a big SwiftUI fan and love learning new frameworks
+  - 🖌️ I'm a big Swift fan and love learning something new
-  - 🫶 BIG Google & Stack Overflow fan
+  - 🫶 BIG leetcode & Stack Overflow fan

 ## What I Do
   - 🎨 Programming in Swift